23rd November, 2022

 In this guide, you’ll not only find out how much taxi drivers can earn, we will also answer key questions, such as:

-We’ll also discuss how important it is to have the right insurance for taxis.
+We’ll also discuss how important it is to have the right taxi insurance.

 According to the National Careers Service, the average annual salary for a taxi driver in the UK is between £14,000 and £30,000 based on a typical 41 to 43 hour working week.
 But other salary surveys and jobs sites paint a slightly different picture and are well worth taking into consideration.
 For example: